Spokane settles with family of man shot by police for $4 million on day trial set to begin

 The city did not admit to wrongdoing in the settlement nor commit to any type of reform, Thorp said, but the Novak family hopes the significant dollar amount will lead the department to make changes.

-"I think that $4 million shares that they're going to take a look at things and make some changes," Thorp said of the police department.
+A settlement that large suggests "that they're going to take a look at things and make some changes," Thorp said of the police department.

 That sentiment is shared by Novak's family.